johnshearing/PrivateKeyVault/README.md

 To delete a file or folder - click on the item and then under the Edit Menu click Remove.

 **Do not change anything inside the MEW folder**
-If you change anything inside the MEW folder it my break the application.
+If you change anything inside the MEW folder it may break the application.

 #### Change the Chrome Browser Settings So That MyEtherWallet Will Run When Chrome Starts.
 Open the **Chrome** browser by clicking the second icon from the top left on the **Start Bar**.